 People have many reasons for not wanting to support the union.
 Some simply do not believe the services the union provides are worth the dues it charges.
 Others may find the union’s one-size-fits-all agenda does not serve them well because they are new to the profession, have a specialty that is not acknowledged in bargaining, or they believe their effectiveness is undercompensated.
 Some resent the union’s role in enabling and defending underperforming employees.
 Many find the union’s political activity and use of dues to advance partisan causes, candidates and ideology distasteful.
 Still others believe that union officials are corrupt and unaccountable to their membership.

 Unions representing public employees are not governed by the usual consumer protection or anti-trust laws, so abuses are common.
 Unions can charge whatever they wish.
 They can spend dues money on anything they want.
 Often, they do not have to disclose how dues money is spent to members.
 They can speak for employees without consulting or informing them.
 They can injure some members’ interests while advancing the interests of others.
 Unions even have the ability to prevent employees from getting help in their workplace from other sources.
 They are not governed by any obligation to provide quality service, and almost never have to seek approval of the people they represent in an election to continue as the exclusive representative.

 Sometimes people have a faith-based objection to unions’ expenditures.
 To learn more about some of the major public unions’ expenditures in light of common faith beliefs, click here.

-As of the end of 2018, UPE had accumulated a stockpile of $1.7 million in spare cash.
+As of the end of 2020, UPE had accumulated a stockpile of $2.7 million in savings and spare cash.